Spatial modeling of day-within-year temperature time series: an examination of daily maximum temperatures in Arag\'on, Spain: The Model

 \subsection{Model fitting}

 Model inference is implemented in a Bayesian framework, requiring prior distributions for each of the model parameters.
 In general, diffuse and, when available, conjugate prior distributions are chosen.
 Recall that the model adopts a conditional Gaussian distribution for all $Y_{t\ell}(\bs)$'s.
-So, as is customary, the coefficient parameters $\beta_0$, $\alpha$, $\beta_1$, $\beta_2$, and $\beta_3$ are each assigned independent and diffuse Gaussian prior distributions with mean $0$ and standard deviation $100$.
-The variance parameters, $\sigma_\lambda^2$ and $\sigma_\eta^2$ are assigned independent weak Inverse-Gamma(2,1) prior distributions.
-In preliminary analyses, the autoregresive term between years, $\rho_\psi$, was assigned a non-informative Uniform($-1$,1) prior distribution.
+Thus it is appropriate to assign each of the coefficient parameters $\beta_0$, $\alpha$, $\beta_1$, $\beta_2$ and $\beta_3$, independent and diffuse Gaussian prior distributions with mean $0$ and standard deviation $100$.
+The variance parameters, $\sigma_\lambda^2$ and $\sigma_\eta^2$, are assigned independent Inverse-Gamma$(2,1)$ prior distributions.
+In preliminary analyses, the autoregresive term between years, $\rho_\psi$, was assigned a non-informative Uniform$(-1,1)$ prior distribution.
 As its posterior distribution was centered at zero with wide credible intervals, we set the parameter at $\rho_\psi = 0$.
 For identifiability, the random effect for the first year, $\psi_1$, is fixed to zero.